jkroso/timeline/Readme.md

 # timeline

-  orchestrate a group of animations
+  orchestrate a group of animations.
+Timelines themselves implement the animation API and therefore can be nested arbitrarily.

 ## Installation